brainstorm/treadmill-re/README.md

 # Threadmill RE

 This threadmill I found on the trash has two boards, let's call them: display and control.
 Both have STM8S ICs performing different functions.

-The display board, other than displaying numbers on the display (via discrete SMD LEDs), has a [proprietary 2.4GHz radio module][pmicro_web] which supposedly communicated with a remote control that was not present at the dumping site (street) :/
+The display board, other than displaying numbers on the display (via discrete SMD LEDs), has a [proprietary 2.4GHz radio module][pmicro_web] which supposedly communicated with **a remote control that was not present at the dumping site (street) :/** ... thus, we have a reason to reverse, fix and having this working again for desk workouts :)

 ![threadmill](./img/threadmill.jpeg)